RagnarB83/ash-documentation/docs/OpenMM-interface.rst

    * - ``PBCvectors``
      - list
      - None
-     - List of lists of floats (nm) or list of OpenMM Vec3 objects.
-Units are nm.
+     - List of lists of floats (in Angstrom)
    * - ``xmlfiles``
      - list
      - None